 While Jeffree Star earns money from his YouTube channel and brand partnerships, his makeup brand is his biggest source of income, earning over $100 million a year.

 4. Fashion Nova

-FashionNova is one of the best Shopify store examples on our list because it is easy to navigate and has a clean design.
-A clothing store for men, women, and children, you can easily find whatever you’re looking for.
+Easy to navigate and cleanly designed, Fashion Nova is one of the best fashion Shopify stores.
+A clothing store for men, women, and children, you can easily find whatever you’re searching for.
 The navigation menu divides the site into five basic categories: Women, Curve, Men, Kids, and Beauty.

 The homepage layout makes it easy for people to sign up for email discounts and get answers to their questions regarding shipping and returns, along with learning more about the company.